workflowhub-eu/about/citable.md

 </resource>
 ```

+**Tip**: You can access these citations programmatically using DataCite's [content negotiation](https://support.datacite.org/docs/datacite-content-resolver) on resolving the DOI.

 ### Citing a Workflow without a DOI

 Note that if a workflow has not got a DOI, you can still cite it using the versioned WorkflowHub _SEEK ID_, e.g. <https://workflowhub.eu/workflows/263?version=1>